dw/cpp-elementtree/README.md

 href="http://lxml.de/tutorial.html">ElementTree</a> interface and all the perks that entails (e.g. uniform namespace and text handling), while making use of some modern C++ design ideas, such as automatic memory and ownership management.
-It is intended to work *wihout surprises*, in other words all libxml2 management quirks should be hidden.
+It is intended to work *without surprises*, in other words all libxml2 management quirks should be hidden.

 When built with a C++11 compiler, uniform initializer lists may be used in